MichaelLangbein/tdl2/backend/data/wiki/math/tla_plus.md

                 seq[2] := seq[2] - 1;
             ```
 -   labels are not really nested.
 Label `B` can be nested inside an `if` statement inside label `A`, but its not like label `B` then disappears once the `if` statement is done - it remains active until the control-flow reaches another label.
--   `pc`: the program-counter; shows the name of the current label.
+-   `pc`: the program-counter; shows the name of the next label to be executed.
 If inside of a `process`, `pc` is indexed by the processes instance-name
 -   `await` is a restriction on when the label can run.
 A label can only run when all `await`s evaluate to true.
     -   don’t use updated variables in await statements
 -   `+` appended after label: makes label "strongly fair"